cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-Note: Due to the constraint that macro definitions must be compiled before their call sites, the compilation order must be: pkg1 → pkg2 → pkg3.
+Note: According to the constraint that macro definitions must be compiled before their invocation points, the compilation order of the above three files must be: pkg1 -> pkg2 -> pkg3.
 The `Prop` macro definition in pkg2:

 <!-- code_check_manual -->